canxium/go-canxium/docs/postmortems/2021-08-22-split-postmortem.md

 # Minority split 2021-08-27 post mortem

-This is a post-mortem concerning the minority split that occurred on Ethereum mainnet on block [13107518](https://etherscan.io/block/13107518), at which a minority chain split occurred.
+This is a post-mortem concerning the minority split that occurred on Calcium mainnet on block [13107518](https://etherscan.io/block/13107518), at which a minority chain split occurred.

 ## Timeline